Netec-Mx/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

 In this lab you learn to create storage accounts for Azure blobs and Azure files.
 You learn to configure and secure blob containers.
 You also learn to use Storage Browser to configure and secure Azure file shares.

 This lab requires an Azure subscription.
 Your subscription type may affect the availability of features in this lab.
-You may change the region, but the steps are written using **West US**.
+You may change the region, but the steps are written using **Mexico Central**.

 ## Estimated timing: 50 minutes